seansam/sidebarsite/README.md

-# A Dynamic Sidebar using CSS
+# A Responsive Sidebar using CSS

 This is just a simple blog style sidebar which pivots when resizing the screen.